 First, let's sum up recent history.
 In December of 2003, Linus Torvalds and Andew Morton released the new version of the kernel, the first real update in about three years.
 The last real update is 2.6.7, released in the middle of June, in an effort to fix a security bug that allowed users with shell access to a Linux host to bring down systems.
 Now, the first real candidate for the upcoming 2.6.8 kernel has just come hot off the presses.
 It includes QLogic SCSI controller firmware updates and various drivers and smaller patches.

 This past March, SuSE unveiled SuSE Linux 9.1 Professional, the first major commercial release of the 2.6 kernel release.
 Though the majority of the benefits of 2.6 are geared to the corporate enterprise, it's clear that in this distribution, SuSE is also targeting the home user as well.
-For one thing, there's a focus on faster reading and writing of CDs and DVDs,
+For one thing, there's a focus on faster reading and writing of CDs and DVDs, better audio and video application performance, and improved streaming of video and audio data.

 Of course, SuSE 9.1 Pro can also handle more processors, more physical devices and additional hardware, because the 2.6 kernel improves scalability by supporting 64-bit systems.
 Also, it offers such improvements as faster threading, enhanced I/O support and memory management.